metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 3rd party code/scripts are dot sourced into existing modules instead of copy pasted into module directly, this must be so, to easily see to which file does license/Copyright apply in full.

+Exception to this rule are complete modules which should retain their directory domain within repository.

 ## Module design

 Rules for code in modules is different, most important is to keep each function in it's own script,